 Have you ever used a cleanser that leaves your skin feeling so clean that it feels a little bit tight?
 Or have you ever washed your fast with something and felt the need to slather on a really thick moisturiser?
 Well this can be because the cleansing agents in the product strip away too many of the skin’s natural lipids along with the dirt and makeup.

 The loss of natural lipids can also result in skin appearing to be oilier than normal.

 My personal theory is that the breakdown of the lipid barrier’s healthy structure by stripping away the sebum means that your body panics and starts creating more and this mixed in with all the other germs and bacteria getting in causes spots.

-Well it turns out that It’s actually not that easy.
+Well it turns out that it’s actually not that easy.
 95% of cleansers and skin care products are not labeled with pH numbers.
-There’s not easy test other than to purchase some litmus paper and test it yourself.
-(Small side note but can I just have a apt on the back for remembering it is called litmus paper without having to google *does a small dab*)
+There’s no easy test other than to purchase some litmus paper and test it yourself.
+(Small side note but can I just have a pat on the back for remembering it is called litmus paper without having to google it).

-In general it’s a very interesting topic which surprises me in how little it’s talked about by skincare gurus.
+In general it’s a very interesting topic and it surprises me how little it’s talked about by skincare gurus/influencers.

 I think the one thing I can take away from all this research is that the pH of your cleanser matters.
 It is better to opt for acidic cleansers that don’t compromise your skin’s acid mantle and eventually good things will happen.

 If however you have a skincare routine that really is working fine for you then I wouldn’t necessarily start changing things but at least you’re more informed now right?

 I am still very curious to see the effects of using a low pH cleanser on my acne prone skin so I have purchased the wonderfully titled Cosrx Low pH gel cleanser.
 A review will of course be put together after I’ve worked my way through the tube so watch this space!